rerun/rerun/modules/stubbs/README.md

 Stubbs provides basic support for unit testing modules through the use of [roundup](http://bmizerany.github.com/roundup/).
+Stubbs bundles roundup, so it's not necessary to create a global install (unless you want to in which case you should!).
 Each module can contain a test suite of scripts.
-Stubbs will run a module's tests via the `stubbs:test` command.
+Stubbs runs module tests via the `stubbs:test` command.

 Here the unit tests for the "freddy" module are executed via `stubbs:test`: